Skin cancer

 • Use a hand-held mirror or ask for help from someone else to check hard-to-see areas, such as your back and neck.

-• Check underneath your armpits, inner legs, ears, eyelids, hands and feet.
+• Check everywhere including underneath your armpits, inner legs, ears, eyelids, hands and feet and between your toes.

-• Use a comb to move sections of hair aside and check your scalp.
+• On your head, use a comb to move sections of hair aside and check your whole scalp.

-• If you notice any skin changes, see your doctor.
+• If you notice any skin changes, see your healthcare provider.

-There are a variety of apps for smartphones and mobile devices that allow you to take photos of your skin, and track and monitor changes to your skin lesions.
-These may be useful in learning more about melanoma and may provide a tool to capture images of skin lesions such as moles.
-Read more about skin check apps.
+There are a variety of apps that allow you to take photos of your skin and track and monitor changes to your skin lesions.
+These may be useful for learning more about melanoma and for capturing images of skin lesions such as moles.
+These apps shouldn’t replace advice from your healthcare provider when you notice changes to your skin or existing moles.
+They shouldn't be relied upon and may not be as good at detecting non-melanoma skin cancer.
+If there are concerns, see a dermatologist.

-Treatment depends on the type, size, location and number of skin cancers, and whether the cancer has spread to other parts of your body.
+Treatment depends on the type, size, location and number of skin cancers you have, and whether the cancer has spread to other parts of your body.

 Surgery

-Most skin cancers are treated surgically (cutting out the cancer).
+Most skin cancers are treated by surgery (cutting out the cancer).
 This is done using a local anaesthetic to numb your skin.
-Surgical techniques include:
+Types of surgery include excision biopsy and Mohs surgery.

-It can be used to remove large, deep or recurring cancers.
-It is also often used for cancers in areas that are difficult to treat by other surgical methods, such as cancers near your eye.
+• Mohs surgery: This is a more intensive type of surgery that can be used to remove large or deep cancers or cancers that come back after they’ve been treated.
+It can also be used for cancers that are difficult to treat by other surgical methods, such as cancers near your eye.
+Its especially useful for tumours with indistinct margins (where the edge isn't obvious).

 Cryotherapy

-This is the use of extreme cold (such as liquid nitrogen) to treat pre-cancerous skin conditions (eg, solar keratoses) and some small skin cancers.
+This is the use of extreme cold (eg, liquid nitrogen) to treat pre-cancerous skin conditions such as solar keratoses and some small skin cancers.
 Liquid nitrogen is applied to the tumour to freeze and kill the abnormal cells.
 Some pain and redness may occur afterwards, and a blister may develop on the treated area.
 There may be a white mark or scar from the treatment.

 Topical therapy

-Imiquimod can be used to treat pre-cancerous lesions and superficial basal cell carcenomas (BCCs).
-It is known as an immunomodifier because it stimulates your immune system to recognise and destroy cancer cells.
-It is easy to use as it is a cream applied to your skin, usually several times a week, for a period of some weeks.
+Imiquimod cream can be used to treat pre-cancerous lesions and superficial basal cell carcinomas (BCCs).
+It stimulates your immune system to recognise and destroy cancer cells.
+You apply it to your skin, usually several times a week, for 4 to 6 weeks.

 Photodynamic therapy

-In the second step, a few hours later, the area is exposed to a light source, so the cancer cells can be destroyed.
-If you feel any pain, you will be given a local anaesthetic.
+This uses a light source (such as a laser or even the sun) and a photosensitising cream.
+First, the skin with the cancer is lightly scraped and a cream is applied to make the cancer cells sensitive to light.
+Then a few hours later, the area is exposed to a light source, so the cancer cells can be destroyed.
+If you feel any pain, you’ll be given a local anaesthetic.

 Radiotherapy

-Skin cancer is largely preventable.
+Skin cancer is preventable.
 Over 90% of all skin cancer cases are caused by excess sun exposure.
 If you protect your skin and avoid sunburn throughout your life, you will greatly reduce your risk of skin cancer.
+Remember to protect your children's skin too

-In winter it is also important to be SunSmart at high altitudes and around snow or water.
+In winter it's also important to be SunSmart at high altitudes and around snow or water.

 • Slip into shade where possible.